bioint/MetisFL/examples/quickstart-tensorflow/README.md

 ## Model

 The model used in this example is a simple Dense Neural Network with two hidden layers and a softmax output layer.
 The model is defined in the `get_model` function in the [model.py](https://github.com/NevronAI/metisfl/blob/main/examples/quickstart-tensorflow/model.py) file.
-The function allows for some flexibilty in the model definition and can be used to define different models or tune this one.
+The function allows for some flexibility in the model definition and can be used to define different models or tune this one.

 ## MetisFL Controller